davidrg/ckwin/README.md

 The following features supported by Kermit 95 v2.1.3 remain unavailable in C-Kermit for Windows at this time:

-* SSH port forwarding, X11 forwarding, GSSAPI/Kerberos authentication and a few other features have not been implemented yet - ticket #44 is tracking these.
+* SSH port forwarding, X11 forwarding, and a few other features have not been implemented yet - ticket #44 is tracking these.
 * SSH v1 support will not return as this is not supported by libssh anymore.
 * SSH/SSL/TLS on Windows versions prior to Windows XP SP3 will likely not return as OpenSSL no longer supports these older versions of Windows or the compilers